-We walked around the pan with the Bushman for a few hours, with many burrows being checked and polls push and pulled.
+We walked around the pan with the Bushman for a few hours, with many burrows being checked and poles push and pulled.
 But despite best efforts to hook a spring hare – none were found.
-Apparently, the hares have been learning how to outsmart this hunting method, digging tunnels with right-angles in them, so that the polls cannot reach them – those spring hares are smart!
+Apparently, the hares have been learning how to outsmart this hunting method, digging tunnels with right-angles in them, so that the poles cannot reach them – those spring hares are smart!

 The sunsets on our time with the Bushman